Bayesian Inference over the Stiefel Manifold via the Givens Representation: Deriving the Change-of-Measure Term

 and

 In the new notation Equation can be written in the following block matrix form:

-First note that the block matrices above the diagonal are all zero.
-This can be seen by noting that the rotations in the Givens representation involving elements greater than $i$ will not affect $e_i$, i.e. letting $R_i := R_{i,i+1} \cdots R_{in}$,
+Note that the block matrices above the diagonal are all zero.
+This can be seen by observing that the rotations in the Givens representation involving elements greater than $i$ will not affect $e_i$, i.e. letting $R_i := R_{i,i+1} \cdots R_{in}$,

 Thus for $j > i$, $\partial_j Y_i = 0$ and the determinant of Expression \ref{eq:matrix_blockform} simplifies to the product of the determinant of the matrices on the diagonal i.e. the following expression: